 Restriction of Activities

 You may lift weights and not realize you have a hiatal hernia if you don't develop the main symptom of acid reflux.
-Upon discovery of a hernia, your doctor may restrict your weightlifting activities if he thinks the sport is interfering with your health.
+Upon discovery of a hernia, your doctor may restrict your weightlifting activities if they think the sport is interfering with your health.
 Because excess pressure in the abdominal region can cause a hernia to worsen, you may need to work with lighter weights, or switch to hand weights until you've had your hernia repaired.

 Small and moderate-sized hiatal hernias often do not require invasive treatment and are treated on the basis of relieving your heartburn symptoms.
 Large hernias, including those that strangulate, must be attended to in order to avoid complications.
 A strangulated hernia is a condition in which the portion of your stomach that pokes through the diaphragm twists, and cuts off the circulation to that area of your body.
 Once you have had surgery to repair a hiatal hernia, you'll need to discuss your weight-lifting plans with your doctor; the site of the hernia may always have a tendency toward weakness and might recur in the future.